ecolangelo/easystax/README.md

 utility library that wraps StAX API for xml parsing.
 The library uses Woodstox implementation for XMLInputFactory and XMLOutputFactory

+Note: no validation is currently implemented for path, example of valid path:
+/root/child
+/root[attribute1=value1,attribute2=valu2...]/child

 ### import with maven
 <pre>